hoodiecrow/arl/README.md

 (5 is rest)

 # Actions
-None of them (except Q) do anything yet except show a text line, lol
+Only a few, including Q, do anything yet except show a text line, lol

 - `c` close
 - `d` drop